22.2. Basic info on GPs#

 How do we make draws from a multivariate Gaussian (normal) distribution if we know how to make draws from \(\mathcal{N}(0,1)\)?

 Let’s check that the formulas work for the special case of one training, one evaluation (test) point.
-Let’s also take mean zero to avoid clutter.
+We will also take the mean to be zero to avoid clutter.
 Then

 where